Katrín Jakobsdóttir: Political career

-Katrín became deputy chairwoman of the Left-Green Movement in 2003, and has been their chairperson since 2013.
+Katrín became deputy chairwoman of the Left-Green Movement in 2003, before she became the chairperson in 2013 which she served until 2024.

-She has been a member of the Althing for the Reykjavík North constituency since 2007.
+She has been a member of the Alþingi for the Reykjavík North constituency since 2007.

-Katrín was Iceland's minister of education, science, and culture, and of Nordic co-operation from 2 February 2009 to 23 May 2013.
+Katrín was Iceland's minister of education, science, and culture, and of Nordic cooperation from 2 February 2009 to 23 May 2013.

-Prime Minister (2017–present)
+Prime Minister (2017–2024)

-Before becoming Prime Minister, Katrín was chairperson of the Left-Green Movement.
+Before becoming prime minister, Katrín was chairperson of the Left-Green Movement.
 In the wake of the 2017 Icelandic parliamentary election, President Guðni Th.
 Jóhannesson tasked her with forming a governing coalition to consist of the Left-Green Movement, the Progressive Party, the Social Democratic Alliance, and the Pirate Party.
 Coalition talks between the four parties formally began on 3 November 2017, but were unsuccessful because of Progressive Party concerns that her coalition would have too thin a majority.
 As a result, Katrín sought to lead a three-party coalition with the Independence Party and Progressive Party.
 After coalition talks were completed, President Guðni formally granted her a mandate to lead the government, which was installed on 30 November.
-She is the second woman to serve as Prime Minister of Iceland.

-According to political scientists, Katrín's government "combines conventional economic and social emphases (e. g., support for the regions and primary industries) with opposition to European integration".
-Despite being a coalition government of the left-socialist Left-Greens, the centre (Progressive Party), and the right-wing (Independence Party), the coalition was stable throughout 2018.
+Political analysts note that Katrín Jakobsdóttir's government has been able to maintain stability through a coalition comprising the Left-Green Movement, the Progressive Party, and the Independence Party.
+This stability has been attributed to a balanced approach that incorporates different political perspectives, including a focus on regional support and primary industries as well as a cautious stance on European integration.

-As head of government, Katrín made taxes more progressive, invested in social housing, extended parental leave, and reduced gender pay inequality.
-She has had to make concessions to her right-wing partners to maintain her coalition, such as giving up the creation of a national park in the center of the country.
+As prime minister, Katrín has implemented a range of policies aimed at social betterment.
+These include making the tax system more progressive, investing in social housing, extending parental leave, and taking steps to reduce gender pay inequality.
+To maintain coalition stability, she has also made some compromises, such as forgoing the establishment of a national park in the country's centre.

-In September 2021, almost four years after her inauguration, Katrín remains highly popular, and leaves an image of integrity and sincerity.
-Her good management of the COVID-19 pandemic has been praised, with the country having one of the best health records in Europe, with 33 deaths.
+By September 2021, nearly four years after taking office, Katrín's leadership during the COVID-19 pandemic received positive reviews.
+While Iceland's small size and geographical isolation may have contributed to its relatively low death toll, the country's proactive measures under her guidance were also a factor.
+Tourism was reintroduced cautiously, although there was a subsequent increase in COVID-19 cases.

-The 2021 parliamentary elections were a failure for the Prime Minister's party, Left-Green Movement, which lost three of its 11 seats in Parliament.
-However, the coalition government retained its majority, and negotiations began between the parties to renew their agreement.
-Polls conducted in the days following the election indicated that a large majority of Icelanders wanted Katrín Jakobsdóttir to remain in government.
+In the 2021 parliamentary elections, the Left-Green Movement lost three of its 11 seats in the Parliament, but the coalition government still retained its majority.
+Negotiations among the coalition parties subsequently began to renew their agreement.
+Polls taken in the aftermath of the election showed a significant majority of Icelanders supported Katrín's continued role in government.

+In October 2023, she gained international attention for going on strike with women and non-binary people in calling for pay equality and action against gender-based violence.
+The strike is also the first of its kind since 1975.